Today we are celebrating “Thanksgiving.”

-It is a fun holiday for me full of food and smells and family.
-I am busy right now making vegan pumpkin pie and marinating the tofurky.
-But Thanksgiving is also one of those holidays where I look at the people and things in my life, and take stock of that for which I am most thankful.
+Thanksgiving is a time when I look back at the people and things in my life and take stock of that for which I am most thankful.

-I don’t know about at your house, but my animals always get a little to much people food today, as do the people.
+Many pets can get a little too much food today, as do the people.
 So, as you are getting ready to sit down to the dinner table, here are some tips from ASPCA experts for a fulfilling Thanksgiving that your pets can enjoy, too.

 If you decide to feed your pet a little nibble of turkey, make sure it’s boneless and well-cooked.
 Don’t offer her raw or undercooked turkey, which may contain salmonella bacteria.

 Sage can make your Thanksgiving stuffing taste delish, but it and many other herbs contain essential oils and resins that can cause gastrointestinal upset and central nervous system depression to pets if eaten in large quantities.
 Cats are especially sensitive to the effects of certain essential oils.

 Don’t spoil your pet’s holiday by giving him raw bread dough.
 According to ASPCA experts, when raw bread dough is ingested, an animal’s body heat causes the dough to rise in his stomach.
 As it expands, the pet may experience vomiting, severe abdominal pain and bloating, which could become a life-threatening emergency, requiring surgery.